 You have lots to choose here, from Andrew Lang’s The Blue Fairy Book or other color fairy books, a Hans Christian Andersen collection, or a collection of Arabian Nights.
 Here’s a complete blog post with many more suggestions for classic fairy tale collections!

-April: A classic Japanese novel
+April: A classic Japanese novel or short story collection

 May: A book with a movie/TV adaptation you’ve already seen